weaviate/Verba/README.md

 Verba is a fully-customizable personal assistant for querying and interacting with your data, **either locally or deployed via cloud**.
 Resolve questions around your documents, cross-reference multiple data points or gain insights from existing knowledge bases.
 Verba combines state-of-the-art RAG techniques with Weaviate's context-aware database.
 Choose between different RAG frameworks, data types, chunking & retrieving techniques, and LLM providers based on your individual use-case.

+## Open Source Spirit

+**Weaviate** is proud to offer this open-source project for the community.
+While we strive to address issues promptly, please understand that it may not be maintained with the same rigor as production software.
+We welcome and encourage community contributions to help keep it running smoothly.
+Your support in fixing open issues quickly is greatly appreciated.

 ### Watch our newest Verba video here:

 [![VIDEO LINK](https://github.com/weaviate/Verba/blob/main/img/thumbnail.png)](https://www.youtube.com/watch?v=swKKRdLBhas&t)